unlock-protocol/unlock/unlock-protocol-com/blog/upgradeable-patterns.md

   }
 ```

 The various versions are stored in the contract with a version number and its corresponding implementation.
-For instance, lock managers can launch an upgrade by calling `upgradeLock(0x...lockAddress, 10)` to upgrade their lock to version 10 - or though the dashboard.
+For instance, lock managers can launch an upgrade by calling `upgradeLock(0x...lockAddress, 10)` to upgrade their lock to version 10 - or through the dashboard.
 For better compatibility, we forbid bumps of more than one version number (so version 9 to 10 works, but 8 to 10 will fail).

 ## Coming release